Itai-Nelken/itai-lang/new_spec.md

 ## Error handling (Optional types)
 Error handling is achieved using the `Error` base class and Optionals.<br>
-Optionals are declared by appending a `?` (question mark) to a type (e.g `i64?` is an optional `i64`). values are automatically wrapped in An optional when returned in a function returning an optional.<br>
+Optionals are declared by appending a `?` (question mark) to a type (e.g `i64?` is an optional `i64`). values are automatically wrapped in An optional when returned in a function returning an optional or assigned to a variable that is an optional type.<br>

 An empty optional contains an error (`Error` or derived structs), empty errors are represented by `Error::new("")` or the shorthand `None`.<br>
 To get the state of an optional, the `is_error() -> bool` bound function is used.

 An optional must be unwraped to access the value stored in it, there are three ways to do so:
 1) Force unwrap: panic if there is no value.
-2) `or` blocks: have a special variable `err` containing the error and they must return.
+2) `or` blocks: executed on error, and they have a special variable named `err` containing the error. `or` blocks must return.
 3) Propagate the error using the `?` operator: used to let caller handle the error.
 4) Using the `value_or(T) -> T` bound function: for default values.